FOR IMMEDIATE RELEASE

 John Bolton SuperPAC

-Ambassador John Bolton:
+Statement of Ambassador John Bolton:

-Other key findings from the poll include:
+Key findings from the poll include:

 Through his PAC, SuperPAC and Foundation, Ambassador John Bolton defends America by raising the importance of national security in public discourse and supporting candidates who believe in strong national security policies.
 Ambassador Bolton has worked hard to restore conservative leadership, which must reverse the recent policies of drift, decline and defeat.
 America must rise to the occasion and acknowledge the indispensable role we play in the world.
 Through 2020, Ambassador Bolton’s endorsed over 200 candidates and raised nearly $20 million for his organizations.